For additional information, read the Nomination Form PDF

-This otherwise unprepossessing vernacular dwelling has had a complicated structural history, making it an instructive example of evolutionary expansion.
+The otherwise unprepossessing vernacular dwelling of Piney Grove has had a complicated structural history, making it an instructive example of evolutionary expansion.
 The earliest portion began as a 1790 log corncrib on the plantation of Furneau Southall, deputy-sheriff of Charles City County.
 This rare survival of log construction in this area was transformed into a general merchandise store in 1820.
 The store was expanded in 1853 by John S. Stubblefield, Southall’s grandson, who added a single-cell frame wing.
 Piney Grove Store served this part of rural Charles City County for some eighty-five years.
 Such general stores were often gathering places and played an important role in 19th-century social life.
 In 1905 the structure was further expanded with a two-story frame section, and the whole building became a residence.
-Piney Grove has recently undergone a restoration that sensitively maintains the structure’s layers of history.
+Piney Grove underwent a late-20th-century restoration that sensitively maintained the building’s layers of history.

 Abbreviations: